n-yousefi/Arg-Graph/README.md

     }
 argGraph.import(newItem)
 ```
-Also you can append multiple items as array object using "import" function.
+Note: You can append multiple items as array object using "import" function.
 #### import JSON object
 You can import this object as JSON format by calling "importJson" function.
 ```javascript